damn/Cyber-Dungeon-Quest/README.md

 <img src="screenshot.png">

+**Game Design Document Summary:**

+# UnpredictaRPG: Bloodmoon Chronicles

+## Concept:
+A swift, intense journey through the supernatural realm with impactful decisions and unpredictable events.
+Drawing inspiration from the darkness of vampire lore, akin to the uncertainty of Diablo 2 but condensed into 20-30 minute cryptic sessions.
+Embracing circular development, where players navigate a world that challenges and mystifies, refusing conventional character progression.

+## Gameplay:
+- Quick, strategic decisions in a dark fantasy setting.
+- Random events add an air of eerie unpredictability.
+- Echoes of Diablo 2 in shorter, cryptic play sessions.
+- Circular development ensures the haunting unknown.
+- Build your vampiric legacy through diverse "deck" options.

+## Future Plans:
+Anticipate the unfolding of a strategic night, envisioning a fusion of Warcraft 3's tactics with the mystique of Magic or Warhammer.
+Initially, the solitary journey into the shadows—a challenging single-player experience—before delving into the complexities of nocturnal networked adventures.

+*Awaken the Bloodmoon, where the undead dance in the shadows.*

 # Note!

 Work in Progress.
 At the moment only possible to walk around with WASD and get killed.